General Camp Questions

 Who are the directors?
 What is their experience?

-We have a top-notch staff at J Robinson Intensive Camps.
+We have a top-notch staff at JROB Intensive Camps.
 For biographies and details, see the Staff section.

 Does the teaching curriculum change from site to site?